-Today we’re announcing two new security options for Little Green Light customers.
-We also think it’s a good time to summarize all the ways LGL keeps your data secure, and to provide some best practice suggestions for what you can do to improve your data security.
+Since Day 1, Little Green Light has prioritized the safety and security of our customers’ data.
+In this article, we summarize all the ways LGL keeps your data secure and provide some best practice suggestions for what you can do to improve your data security.

 Now that you know what we’re doing to help keep your data secure, we’d like to offer some tips on what your organization can do to ensure the security of your data.